 A: The beauty of the WW program is that it’s customisable to your personal preferences.
 We promote a whole foods philosophy and we encourage members to meet their protein requirements through foods first.
 But we also support members who choose to use protein supplements – just make sure you track accurately as they do contain SmartPoints®.

 Q: I like to squeeze in a lunchtime workout – sometimes it's yoga, sometimes it’s a HIIT class.
 Should I eat before or after?

 A: Definitely after!
 Try to choose an earlier class when possible so you can get your workout done and not have to eat lunch too late in the afternoon.
 After your workout it’s good to have a recovery meal.
 This helps your muscles and body to repair and replenish so you bounce back with optimal energy and less stiffness.
 While a professional athlete may go straight to the ice bath and sip a protein shake, the rest of us just need to time our meals around our activity and make sure they tick the right nutrient boxes.
-Sports Dietitians Australia recommends a nutritious snack or recovery meal within 60 to 90 minutes of finishing exercise.
-It should contain nutritious carbohydrates for restoring glycogen or ‘energy’ stores, and high-quality protein to help muscle repair.
+Try a nutritious snack or recovery meal within 60 to 90 minutes of finishing exercise.
+It should contain nutritious carbohydrates for restoring glycogen or ‘energy’ stores, and high quality protein to help muscle repair.

 Q: I’m training for a half-marathon.
 What should I eat during training and the run itself?

 A: Restructuring your meals on the days you want to exercise directly after work may help you through your class.
-Try this.
-Eat your main meal at lunch (2-4 hours before your workout).
-Have a nutritious snack 1-2 hours before.
-Stick to snacks that combine carbohydrates and protein so they’re easy to digest.
-Eat a light supper after class.
+Try this: eat your main meal at lunch (2-4 hours before your workout), have a nutritious snack 1-2 hours before (stick to snacks that combine carbohydrates and protein so they’re easy to digest), then eat a light supper after class.

 Q: Are sports drinks good or bad for me?